 Visitors to the U.S. Virgin Islands should consider travel insurance as healthcare costs can be high.
-Disruptions to your vacation can result in unexpected expenses, especially during Covid-19.
+Disruptions to your vacation can result in unexpected expenses, especially during a pandemic.
 If you're a U.S. resident, you don't need travel insurance as your home medical insurance should cover you within U.S. states and territories.

-All travelers to the U.S. Virgin islands can protect their financial investment with Cancel For Any Reason (CFAR) coverage.
+All travelers to the U.S. Virgin islands can protect their financial investment with Cancel For Any Reason (CFAR) insurance.
 With CFAR, you can cancel travel plans for any reason with minimal financial loss.
 See what CFAR insurance can do for you.

 COVID-19 in the U.S. Virgin Islands

 Cases of COVID-19 in the U.S. Virgin Islands are substantially lower than any U.S. state and some other territories.
 This is due to the islands' natural seclusion and strict health measures.
 Masks are required in public places and the territory has a list of requirements for visitors to the U.S. Virgin Islands.